jorodman/SpotifyExtension/ReadMe.txt

 - I intentionally do not catch most errors because I want the program to shut down if something goes wrong

-Note: Spotify does not approve hobby apps so I didn't apply to make this app official.
-This is really just to show employers that I can code and to make some great playlists for me and a few friends